Envy-free matchings with cost-controlled quotas: Hardness results

-\begin{claim} If $H$ admits an $\A$-perfect stable matching with cost at most $n+k$, then $\langle S,E,k \rangle$ is a yes instance. \end{claim} \begin{proof} First we prove that program $p$ must take at least $m-k$ set-agents - Since the matching is $\A$-perfect, every matched element-agent contributes a cost of at least $1$ each, every set-agent not matched to $\cc$ contributes a cost of $1$ each thus if program $\cc$ takes less than $m-k$ set-agents then the cost of any such $\A$-perfect stable matching is at least $n+k+1$, which is a contradiction.
+\begin{claim} If $H$ admits an $\AAA$-perfect envy-free matching with cost at most $n+k$, then $\langle S,E,k \rangle$ is a yes instance. \end{claim} \begin{proof} Let $M$ be an $\AAA$-perfect envy-free matching in $H$ with cost at most $n+k$.
+First we prove that program $p$ must take at least $m-k$ set-agents -- since the matching is $\AAA$-perfect, every matched element-agent contributes a cost of at least $1$ each, every set-agent not matched to $\cc$ contributes a cost of $1$ each thus if program $\cc$ takes less than $m-k$ set-agents then the cost of any such $\AAA$-perfect envy-free matching is at least $n+k+1$.
+This leads to a contradiction.
 Thus, at least $m-k$ set-agents must be matched to program $\cc$.

 Let $X$ be the set of sets $s_i$ such that $\s_i$ is matched to $\cc_i$.
-Then, $|X| \leq k$.
-Since, the matching is stable, every program $\cc_i$ such that $s_i \notin X$ must be closed (since $\s_i$ is either matched to $p$ or $p^j$).
+Then, $\mid X \mid$ $\leq k$.
+Since, the matching is envy-free, every program $\cc_i$ such that $s_i \notin X$ must be closed (since $\s_i$ is either matched to $p$ or $p^j$).
 We now prove that $X$ is a set cover.
 Suppose not, then there exists at least one element, say $e_j$ such that no set containing $e_j$ is in $X$, implying that all the programs $\cc_{jt}$ are closed.
-It means that element-agent $\s_t'$ is unmatched.
-This implies that the matching is not $\A$-perfect, which is a contradiction.
+This implies that element-agent $\s_t'$ is unmatched, that is, the matching $M$ is not $\AAA$-perfect.
+This leads to a contradiction.
 Hence $X$ must be a set cover.
-Since $|X| \leq k$, thus $\langle S, E, k \rangle$ is a yes instance. \end{proof}
+Since $\mid X \mid$ $\leq k$, thus $\langle S, E, k \rangle$ is a yes instance. \end{proof}